 - The chair shall preside at all meetings of the Executive Committee and at all conventions.
 The chair shall be the chief executive officer of the Party.
 In the absence of directives from the Executive Committee, the chair shall have the authority to speak for, and to generally manage the affairs of, the Party.
 For purposes of Party representation at all National Libertarian Party conventions, the chair shall be a Michigan delegate and shall serve as head of the Michigan delegation.

-- The vice chair shall act as assistant to the chair and shall perform the duties of the chair if the chair is unable to perform those duties.
-The vice chair shall also act as "affiliates director" helping affiliates organize, forming new affiliates, helping student groups organize and forming new student groups.
+- The vice chair shall act as assistant to the chair and shall perform the duties of the chair in his or her absence.
+The vice chair shall also act as “affiliates director” helping affiliates organize, forming new affiliates, helping student groups organize and forming new student groups.
 The vice chair shall also be responsible for organizing seminars to make certain that affiliate officers have the information necessary to work effectively with the LPM.

 - The secretary shall be the recording officer of the Party.
-Excepting the Party newsletter, the secretary shall be responsible for all regular communications within the Party and between the Party and outside individuals, groups, and organizations.
+Excepting the Party newsletter or press releases, the secretary shall be responsible for all regular communications within the Party and between the Party and outside individuals, groups, and organizations.

 - The treasurer shall receive, expend, and account for the funds of the Party under the supervision and direction of the Executive Committee.

 - The members of the Executive Committee shall meet in such times and places as they shall determine and shall govern all the affairs of the Party.